Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology in a Bose gas

 \subsection{Phenomenology of point clouds}

 Given a classical-statistical field realization $\psi(t,\mathbf{x})$, an immense freedom of choice exists in constructing point clouds, which are, generally speaking, finite sets of points in an arbitrary Euclidean space.
-On the spatial lattice $\Lambda$, simple variants are sub- or interlevel sets of a \emph{filtration function} of the field evaluated at a time $Qt$.
-By a filtration function we mean a map from $\cc$ to $\rr$.
-In this work, point clouds are generated as sublevel sets of the field amplitude, thus forming subsets of $\Lambda$.
-For all \emph{filtration parameters} $\nu\in [0,\infty)$, we define
+We define a \emph{filtration function} $f$ to be a map from $\cc$ to $\rr$ used to generate point clouds as subsets of the lattice $\Lambda$.
+We may construct point clouds as sublevel sets of $f(\psi(t,\cdot))$, that is, at time $Qt$ define them as $\{\mathbf{x}\in\Lambda\, |\, f(\psi(t,\mathbf{x}))\in (-\infty, \nu]\}$ for a \emph{filtration parameter} $\nu$.
+In this work, point clouds are generated as sublevel sets of the field amplitude, thus defining

 By means of this definition, the ensemble of classical-statistical field realizations translates for each time $Qt$ into an ensemble of point clouds.

-Simulating on a spatial square lattice with constant lattice spacing, we want to stress that to obtain point clouds by means of Eq. (\ref{EqPointCloudComputation}), to compute alpha complexes and to evaluate persistent homology groups only the finiteness of the lattice is crucial.
-Else, $X_\nu(t)$ might consist of infinitely many points.
-The construction of persistent homology groups, carried out in Sec. \ref{SecPersHomInvitation}, is robust against perturbations of the lattice points \footnote{Mathematically, in a number of ways persistent homology groups are stable against perturbations of corresponding input, cf. inter alia Refs. \cite{Cohen-Steiner2007, Cohen-Steiner2010}.
-This implies, that if points in $X_\nu(t)$ are altered slightly, then persistence diagrams of the sequence of alpha complexes of $X_\nu(t)$ change only slightly, too.}.
-This renders the microscopic form of the lattice irrelevant for later numerical persistent homology results.
-The constant lattice spacing and finite lattice volume solely amount to a smallest and a largest length scale amenable to the investigated real-time dynamics.
+Numerically, we specify the filtration parameter $\nu$ by means of the dimensionless variant $\bar{\nu}$,